Email fraud or 'phishing'

-- The purpose is to get you to click on a link and enter personal details or open/download an attachment.
+- The fraudster impersonates a well-known business or government department to get you to click on a link and enter personal details or open an attachment.

-- These are often sent to thousands of email addresses in the hope that some people will take action.
-Therefore they don’t usually contain personalised information and will use terms such as ‘Dear valued customer’.
+- Phishing emails are sent to thousands of email addresses in the hope that some people will act.
+They don’t usually contain personalised information.

-- When you receive an email, check it for signs that it may not be from the company it appears to be from; is the email address the same as the one the company usually use?
+- When you receive an email, check it for signs that it may not be from who it claims to be from.
+Is the email address the same as the one the company usually use?

-- Check if the email is personalised, does it have information like your name, your postcode or part of your account number?
-If there is no personalisation at all treat it with suspicion.
+- Check if the email is personalised.
+Does it have information like your name, your postcode or part of your account number?
+If there’s no personalisation, treat it with suspicion.